Creative Youth Collective

 Studio II is designed for writers who are ready for sustained, high-level creative growth.

-In Studio II, worldbuilding is understood broadly—as the development of a distinctive creative voice and vision.
+In Studio II, worldbuilding is understood broadly as the development of a distinctive creative voice and vision aligned with the author’s aspirations, values, and motivations.

 Writers engage in: